sudharsan004/python-basics-advance/README.md

 # python-basics-advance
-Making python foundation strong :)
+Making python foundation strong :) Learning how to communicate with computer eee: